-CHIVES – a member of the onion family, chives can help to deter carrot fly in a similar way, but also has the added benefit of improving the flavor of carrots.
+CHIVES – a member of the onion family, growing chives can help to deter carrot fly in a similar way, but also has the added benefit of improving the flavor of carrots.
 Chives have relatively shallow roots so don't compete for space with the carrots underground.

 What should not be planted with carrots?

 You should NOT plant carrots with DILL, CELERY or other root vegetables like POTATOES and PARSNIPS .

 Root crops all require high levels of phosphorus in order to thrive and planting root vegetables too closely together will lead to competition and a weaker yield when it comes to harvesting.

 DILL - Avoid companion planting with carrots, as if dill is allowed to flower it can cross pollinate with carrots leading to unfavourable hybrids.
 Carrots also attract lacewings and parasitic wasps which is detrimental to dill as well as parsley.